BEALTAINE

 In 1937, the German Nazi party under the guidance of Joseph Goebbels and sanctioned by Adolph Hitler, staged an exhibit that has become famous: the Entartete Kunst show, or the Degenerate Art Exhibit.
 Set up almost across the street from the exhibit of sanctioned German art, this show was designed to inculcate deep resentment against the arts and artists of the Weimar and the modernist movement in Europe especially.
 Showing over 600 works by artists deemed by the state to represent “degeneracy,” the exhibit denounced modernism as a “criminal” act against German values and society.
 Despite such efforts, the Entartete Kunst exhibit was enormously popular (over 1 million Germans viewed the exhibit), and would go on to tour Europe for three years after its opening.

-Among those artists selected for the exhibit were a number of German artists who would have their paintings and sculptures confiscated and destroyed, while they themselves were either forced into exile or arrested and imprisoned.
-Nazi sympathizer Emile Nolde was forbidden from even buying paint, in one of the greater ironies, and while the Entartete Kunst show focused upon “Jewish tendencies” in art, only six of the artists shown were Jewish.
-Others were labeled as Jewish as a label of condemnation, and were fired from their posts at universities and art schools.
-Max Backmann was one such artist who was fired and forced to flee into exile during the Nazi regime.
-He would find a temporary home in Amsterdam where he would work for ten years producing an astonishing number of expressionist paintings.
-Eventually, Beckmann came to the US, working at Washington University in St. Louis (a city which now houses many of his works), and then on to New York, where he would die of a heart attack while on his way to view a painting accepted by the Metropolitan Museum of Art.
-While over 5oo of his paintings were destroyed by the Nazi regime, Beckmann would live on, remarkably, in the minds of young American painters who were heavily influenced by his figurative style.
+While over 500 of his paintings were destroyed by the Nazi regime, Beckmann would live on, remarkably, in the minds of young American painters who were heavily influenced by his figurative style.
 In particular, Philip Guston, Nathan Olivera, Ruben Kadish, and many others would regard Beckmann as a major influence, and would develop styles quite indebted to his brilliance.
 So influential was Beckmann that he is often credited as being one of the major figures in the Boston Expressionist style that would emerge in the 1930s and 40s.
+Brought to the fore by Karl Zerbe in particular, Beckmann, Oskar Kokoschka, and others would lecture in Boston and radically alter American art.
 And this is where the connections get really interesting!
 The Boston Expressionists stood in stark contrast to the Abstract Expressionism of Gorky, DeKooning, and Jackson Pollock, who had all rejected representational painting in favor of formalist experimentation and a depoliticized art.
-That distinction would grow into a movement called American Figurative Expressionism practiced by renowned painters across the country (name names here).
-And, finally, that movement continues to this day in various forms, particularly in my art, which roots itself in this very genealogy.
+That distinction would grow into a movement called American Figurative Expressionism practiced by renowned painters on the US east coast and across the country like Philip Guston, Hyman Bloom, Kahlil Gibran, and Jack Levine.
+As Wikipedia sums up the artists influenced by this movement, they included:

 In an age where such censorship is quickly rearing its ugly head in American artistic institutions, museums, markets, and studios, such histories can relocate our understandings of our own roles and our own genealogies, our connections to a struggle that precedes us and yet now may envelope us.
 As Beckmann and his later admirers would indicate, resistance to such regimes of censorship is possible.
 Perhaps the crucial first step is to look back and recognize the ghosts that point the way forward…